MythBusters: History

 The series concept was developed for the Discovery Channel as Tall Tales or True by Australian writer and producer Peter Rees of Beyond Productions in 2002.
 Discovery rejected the proposal initially because they had just commissioned a series on the same topic.
 Rees refined the pitch to focus on testing key elements of the stories rather than just retelling them.
 Discovery agreed to develop and co-produce a three-episode series pilot.

 Jamie Hyneman was one of a number of special-effects artists who were asked to prepare a casting video for network consideration.
 Rees had interviewed him previously for a segment of the popular science series Beyond 2000 about the British–American robot combat television series Robot Wars.
 Adam Savage, who had worked with Hyneman in commercials and on the robot combat television series BattleBots, was asked by Hyneman to help co-host the show because, according to Savage, Hyneman thought himself too uninteresting to host the series on his own.

 During July 2006, an edited 30-minute version of MythBusters began airing on BBC Two in the UK.
-The episodes shown on the European Discovery Channel sometimes include extra scenes not shown in the United States version (some of these scenes are included eventually in "specials", such as "MythBusters Outtakes").
+The episodes shown on the European Discovery Channel sometimes include extra scenes not shown in the United States version.
+Some of these scenes are included in "specials", such as "MythBusters Outtakes".

 The 14th season, which premiered in January 2016, was the final season for the series with Savage and Hyneman.

 Adam Savage returned to TV with the show MythBusters Jr., without his original co-host Jamie Hyneman, but with a cast of teenagers, hence the name.
 The show debuted on the Science Channel on January 2, 2019 with rebroadcasts every Saturday morning on Discovery, as well as international broadcasts.

 Cast

 Adam Savage and Jamie Hyneman are the original MythBusters, and initially explored all the myths of the series using their combined experience with special effects.
-The two worked at Hyneman's effects workshop, M5 Industries; they made use of his staff, who often worked off-screen, with Hyneman and Savage usually shown doing most of the work at the shop.
+The two worked at Hyneman's effects workshop, M5 Industries.
+They made use of his staff, who often worked off-screen, with Hyneman and Savage usually shown doing most of the work at the shop.
 The show is narrated by Robert Lee, though in some regions, his voice is replaced by a local narrator.